ClickFunnels’ marketing is nothing short of genius.

 However, they’re often looked down on by “serious marketers”.

-Still - despite their huge success - I see a lot of people analysing the copy and approach of brands like Clickfunnels.
+I still see a lot of people analysing the copy and approach of brands like Clickfunnels.
 They’ll say it’s…

 - Scammy and spammy

 - Is too benefit focused to be believed